jamshaidsohail5/cube-lang/readme.md

 ## Examples

-Although Cube isn't publicly available yet as we are still working on the compiler, this repository contains examples of Cube programs.
+Although Cube isn't publicly available yet as we are still working on the compiler, this repository contains code examples.
 Another example is the [Cube parser](https://github.com/cube-projects/cube-lang/tree/master/src/cube), also written in Cube.
 To get involved, email us at [info@cube-lang.org](mailto:info@cube-lang.org).

 ### Hello world